-Led by Michael McKeown, Professor of Medical Science in the Department of Molecular Biology, Cell Biology, & Biochemistry, this ten week laboratory research program gives rising second and third year Brown University undergraduates a ten-week summer research experience on topics at the cutting edge of biological and biomedical research.
+Led by Mark Johnson, Associate Professor of Biology in the Department of Molecular Biology, Cell Biology, & Biochemistry, this ten week laboratory research program gives rising second and third year Brown University undergraduates a ten-week summer research experience on topics at the cutting edge of biological and biomedical research.
 Students work in multidisciplinary groups of eight, with each group working collaboratively on aspects of a single research goal.
 A short list of current projects includes:

 - Disease Hunters: Modeling Human Diseases in Drosophila

 - Genome Explorers : Elucidating Forces Shaping Genome Evolution

 - New Models for Drug Discovery and Toxicity Testing Reducing the use of Animals in Research

 - Dissecting Genes and Environment in Aging

 Application can be found on the following link:

 All projects are directed by tenured faculty who have a personal interest in the research.
 For more information, please contact Linda Walsh.